-Occasional places do become available from time to time across all year groups in the Junior School.
-In order to be considered for an in-year place, families have to register their interest online on the Enquiry Form.
+Occasional places do become available mid-year from time to time across all year groups in the Junior School.
+A list of families wishing to be considered for such places is held by the Junior School Admissions Coordinator who will make contact with you should an opportunity become available.